 If you want some design hints for your own Iris Garden, you could go there.

-Here’s a page on the bearded iris and controlling iris borer.
+Here’s detailed information on the bearded iris and controlling iris borer.

 One of the specialty iris – the Japanese Iris growing instructions can be found here.